 As their name suggests, fruit flies are attracted to sweet and sticky substances.
 This includes rotting and fermented fruit, as well as vegetables and other sweet items like soda and candy.
 These pesky insects can find their way into your home from various different entry points, including the tiniest of cracks in ceilings, as well as open windows, doors, and even the sink.
 It’s important to take the necessary precautions to ensure that fruit flies don’t arrive in your home.
 This includes things like storing food in airtight containers, covering your fruit bowl and ensuring old fruit and veg aren’t left in bins for too long.
 You can also clean your worktops and surfaces, as residue from food can sometimes be left around without people noticing.
 These may not bite, but fruit flies can certainly transmit and spread disease, often depositing nasty material on your food.
 These are also capable of reproducing rapidly, meaning time is key if you want to stop an infestation.

 Fruit flies can also lay up to 500 eggs at a time — mainly in fermenting fruit or other decaying, sweet, organic material.
 This means that, if the problem isn’t resolved quickly, then the infestation may be too large to handle.
 As with all fly problems, we suggest moving quickly to remain in control of the situation.
+If you're looking for a full detailed breakdown on how you can make a homemade fruit fly trap, this article has everything you need to know.

 House flies are one of the most common insects on the planet, meaning they are much less picky on what they feed on, but equally annoying.
 You can find house flies on just about anything in your home.
 From food to rotting garbage, to long grass and even pets!
 These annoying b*stards are usually the unwanted guests that arrive at a BBQ or outdoor function.
 You know, the ones you can’t seem to shoo away when the food arrives?
 Similarly, with the fruit flies, these won't necessarily hurt you, but the risk of disease is just as common.
 Clean up after yourselves and take the necessary steps to ensure they don’t ruin mealtimes (and any other occasion), particularly during the summer period.